Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kentucky vs Providence Insights & Trends

-- Kentucky is 6-4 against the spread and 6-4 overall over its past 10 contests.
+- Kentucky is 6-4 against the spread and 6-4 overall in its last 10 games.

-- Seven of Wildcats' past 10 outings have gone over the total.
+- Seven of Wildcats' last 10 contests have gone over the total.

-- Providence has a 5-5 record against the spread while going 5-5 overall over its last 10 contests.
+- Providence has gone 5-5 in its past 10 contests, with a 5-5 record against the spread in that span.

-- Six of the Friars' last 10 outings have hit the over.
+- In their past 10 games, the Friars have hit the over six times.

 - Kentucky is 11-7 against the spread and 15-4 overall when scoring more than 71.3 points.

-- The Friars put up 10.1 more points per game (78.1) than the Wildcats allow their opponents to score (68).
+- The Friars' 78.1 points per game are 10.1 more points than the 68 the Wildcats allow.

-- When it scores more than 68 points, Providence is 15-8 against the spread and 20-5 overall.
+- Providence is 15-8 against the spread and 20-5 overall when it scores more than 68 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.